AdnanBox/battery_status/README.md

 This value is published on the topic /status.
 This value is used to determine the charge of the battery and color of the LED.
 A message of type std_msgs::ColorRGBA is published under the topic name /color.
 This topic is subscribed in another node to fire up the LED. \

-Connect RED, GREEN and BLUE LEDs to GPIO pins 11, 13 and 15 on the ODROID.
+Connect RED, GREEN and BLUE LEDs to GPIO pins 11, 13, and 15 respectively, on the 40 pin header of the ODROID shifter shield.

 Battery level :
 Green LED = 66.6 - 100% \